-[The member States have acknowledged the need to move towards energy self-sufficiency by reducing dependence on imported oil, more rational and efficient use of energy, and the development of alternative sources - in particular coal and nuclear.
+2. The member States have acknowledged the need to move towards energy self-sufficiency by reducing dependence on imported oil, more rational and efficient use of energy, and where possible the development of alternative sources such as coal, nuclear energy or other sources of renewable energy.
 To this end, they have agreed energy policy guidelines for the decade to 1990 and they have agreed action on energy conservation.
 Member States are also pursuing research and development activity in the energy sector.
 The key role of economic energy pricing in achieving agreed objectives has been recognised.
-In addition to existing schemes for dealing with a situation of oil supply crisis, member States are currently considering the possibility of arrangements which will alleviate difficulties in the event of temporary or less serious oil supply shortfall.](1)
+In addition to existing schemes for dealing with a situation of oil supply crisis, member States are currently considering the possibility of arrangements which will alleviate difficulties in the event of temporary or less serious oil supply shortfall.